romus204/rchesnakov.ru/README.md

-# 🖥️ Terminal-Style Portfolio — macOS Edition
+# 🖥️ rchesnakov.ru - MacOS terminal style page

 > A sleek, interactive portfolio website styled like a macOS terminal.
 Free for anyone to use, modify, and deploy.